Shivon Zilis: Awards and honors

 In 2015, Zilis was listed on the Forbes 30 Under 30 list of venture capitalists.
 Zilis was named among LinkedIn's 35 Under 35.

 Personal life

 In July 2022, court documents in Travis County, Texas, revealed that Zilis and Elon Musk had twin children, a son and a daughter, in November 2021.
 The twins were conceived via in vitro fertilization (IVF).
 According to a court petition to change the twins' names, Musk and Zilis listed the same address in Austin.
+Elon Musk had his second child with Grimes, a Canadian singer-songwriter, via surrogate, in December 2021, with Walter Isaacson's biography of Elon Musk stating Grimes did not know about Musk's children with Shivon Zilis.

-In June 2024, it was reported that she had a third child with Musk.
+In June 2024, it was reported that Shivon Zilis had a third child with Musk.
+It was later revealed that in September that year her partner Elon Musk was also having another child with influencer Ashley St. Clair.

 On February 28, 2025, Zilis announced the birth of her fourth child, a son who was conceived via IVF with Musk.
+The middle name Sekhar was given to one of their children, after the Nobel laureate Subrahmanyan Chandrasekhar.
+On February 1, 2026, Zilis and Musk attended White House Deputy Chief of Staff Dan Scavino's wedding together at Mar-a-Lago.